 Every year, the festival of Krishna Janmashtami is celebrated with same dedication and rituals.
 Hopefully, this Janmashtami will again witness the same festivity.
-People believe that Lord Krishna was born at 12 in the midnight.
+People believe that Lord Krishna was born at 12 midnight.
 So, they also remain awake and wait for the Balgopal to come.
 The celebration of Janmashtami is just the same as people wait for the birth of a newborn in their family.

 On this day, people perform special Janmashtami rituals, carry out Poojas, keep fast, sing Bhajans, and dance to celebrate the birth of Krishna.The temples in these places are decorated and special Jhankis (tableaus) are organised.
 Lord Krishna is pampered as a newborn.
 People offer sweets and Jhulas (swing) to the newborn Krishna.
 This form of Balgopal is especially worshiped by pregnant ladies, who idolise their newborns to be like Balgopal.

-Hopefully, you will also celebrate this Janmashtami with the same enthusiasm and devotion as the Lord Krishna devotees feel.
-Janmashtami is not only celebrated in India, however it is the festival that is celebrated across the country and globe.
+Hopefully, you will also celebrate this Janmashtami 2020 with the same enthusiasm and devotion.
+Janmashtami is not only celebrated in India, however it is a festival that is celebrated across the country and globe.

 In the various parts of Maharashtra, Kanha’s birth is celebrated in a different form and style.
 At some places, this celebration is given the name as ‘Dahi Handi’.